jeromeku/cryptocurrency-derivatives-pricing-and-delta-neutral-volatility-trading/GetServerData/reports/walk-through-the-code.md

 The process to unzip all the files consists in a loop through the items in the `../zip_files` directory in order to decompress them, extract all the data and store them in `pandas.DataFrame`.

-At the end of every iteration, once the data are unzipped the original `.zip` file is deleted and the new `pandas.DataFrame` is converted into a `.ftr` file using `LZ4` compression method and then moved to its final folder in the `../data/` directory.
+At the end of every iteration, once the data are unzipped the original `.zip` file is deleted and the new `pandas.DataFrame` is converted into a `.ftr` file using `ZSTD` compression method and then moved to its final folder in the `../data/` directory.

 Once the `pandas.DataFrame` is feathered the `../zip_files` directory is removed, and the environment cleaned.